Egalitaristen/SunFlowerAI/README.md

     benchmark_name = "HLE"
     ```

     Then, run the script.
-You can use the optional `--max-questions` argument:
+You can use the optional `--max_questions` argument:

     ```bash
     # To run on all HLE questions:
-    # python run_my_agent.py
+    python run_my_agent.py

     # To run on a subset (e.g., first 5 questions):
-    python run_my_agent.py --max-questions 5
+    python run_my_agent.py --max_questions 5
     ```

     This will create `hle_results.json`.
 It expects the HLE data to be in the `hle/data/hle_test_set.jsonl` path relative to the script.